-How The Data Are Plotted In The Charts
+How The Data Are Plotted

 As mentioned, Tesla’s share prices used to calculate the company market cap were according to the weekly figures.
 Therefore, the charts below were plotted on a weekly basis.

-However, the date in which the data were plotted were based on the date the financial results were released during a conference call.
+However, the date on which the data were plotted was based on the official date the financial results were released during a conference call.

-For example, Tesla released the 1Q 2020 financial results on April 29th, 2020, therefore, the 1Q 2020 data such as revenue, book value, cash flow, etc were plotted in the chart based on the release date which was April 29th, 2020.
+As a result, fundamental data including revenue, book value, cash flow, etc were plotted in the chart based on the earnings release date which was on April 29th, 2020.

 How Accurate Are The Ratios